-Is there food & drink available for purchase on the Island?
+Is there food & drink available for purchase at the festival?

 Will there be dancing?

 You bet!
 The Waterfront Museum & Barge has a lovely dance floor and we will be renting two dance floors (one indoor/one outdoor) at Strong Rope Brewery all weekend for your dancing pleasure.
 Never danced Cajun or Zydeco before?
 We've got you covered!
 We'll be offering dance lessons at the start of each day during the festival - check out the schedule for exact times/location.

 Swamp in the City is a family-friendly event, particularly during the daytime and especially during the Sunday Family Dance at Strong Rope Brewery (Sunday, May 21 at 11am).
 Kids under 5 are free, and kids 6-18 are $25 all days with an accompanying adult ticket.
 Excluding the Family Dance, we ask that all parents and guardians refrain from letting your little ones run around on the dance floor unsupervised for everyone's safety and enjoyment.